ibrasec/web-deployment/README.md

 - libapache2-mod-wsgi
 - postgresql
 - virtualenv
-+ The below must be executed from within the virtualenv
+The below were instaled from within the flasknv virtualenv
 - flask
 - packaging
 - oauth2client